somecho/all-the-sets/readme.md

 ## Usage

-This service is hosted [on Render](https://all-the-sets.onrender.com): https://all-the-sets.onrender.com
+This service is hosted [on Render](https://all-the-sets.onrender.com): https://all-the-sets.onrender.com and can be queried using http GET requests.

 ### API
 | route | |